Nastia Yanson

 exhibit project art-objects

-For the exhibition, the photographs are printed on fabric and suspended on the finger-clothespins as if they are drying.
+For the exhibition, the photographs are printed on fabric and suspended on the finger-clothespins.
 This brings the image and the object together in a single point: the photograph is held by the same gesture that, within the series, serves to test reality.

 Exhibition Design:

-The project began in late spring 2025, when I started photographing small shifts and subtle changes on my everyday routes using my phone — from home to the metro, to the grocery store, the university, a café.
-These were details I might never have noticed if I had continued moving through these paths on autopilot.
-Sometimes it was something unintentionally funny, sometimes it was my ongoing fascination with construction sites, like yet another red-and-white tape.
+The project began in late spring 2025, when I started photographing small shifts and subtle changes on my everyday routes using my phone.
+These were details I might not have noticed if I had continued moving through the city on autopilot: something unintentionally funny, or my ongoing fascination with construction sites and red-and-white tape.

-This practice became important for me as well.
-My daily routes stopped feeling like an endless routine, and the photographs turned into a kind of anchor, helping me stay attentive and present.
+This practice changed my own perception as well.
+My daily routes stopped feeling routine, and the photographs became a way to anchor attention and presence.

-The finger-clothespins were made by taking molds of my own fingers, combining them with clothespins, and casting them in liquid plastic after a series of technical experiments.
+The finger-clothespins were made by taking molds of my own fingers, combining them with clothespins, and casting them in liquid plastic.

 Behind the Work: